Is winter a good time to visit Yellowstone?

 Yellowstone National Park winter hours vary, though most of them are closed in winter.

-• West Yellowstone Visitor Information Center (Chamber of Commerce) is open year-round.
-From October 2 to May 26, it’s open Monday – Friday: 8:00 am – 5:00 pm.
+- West Yellowstone Visitor Information Center (Chamber of Commerce) is open most of the year.
+From October 2 to May 26, it’s open Monday – Sunday: 8:00 am – 5:00 pm.

 All of the other visitor centers are closed in winter: